Skip to main content

 Network Protocols

-Shows FreeBSD TCP and UDP stack statistics grouped by transport protocol.
+Shows FreeBSD and macOS TCP and UDP stack statistics grouped by transport protocol.

 Each row covers one transport (TCP or UDP) and reports IPv4+IPv6 combined traffic counters (received, sent, errors), TCP-specific connection counters (active opens, currently established, passive opens, resets, total segments, retransmitted segments), and the UDP-specific datagrams-with-no-port counter.

-Values are per-second deltas sampled from net.inet.tcp.stats, net.inet.tcp.states, and net.inet.udp.stats.
-The first call after the plugin starts returns zeros because there is no previous sample to diff against.
+Values are per-second deltas sampled from net.inet.tcp.stats and net.inet.udp.stats.
+The current established TCP count comes from net.inet.tcp.states on FreeBSD and from cached live socket inventory on macOS.
+Busy macOS hosts with many processes and file descriptors can make that inventory path heavier than the FreeBSD counter path.
+The first call after the plugin starts returns zeros for delta counters because there is no previous sample to diff against.

 AspectDescription